Arudjreis/awesome-security-GRC/README.md

 * A vulnerability is a known weakness that could be exploited
 * A risk is threat * vulnerability...
 A risk is the impact if the threat exploits the vulnerability (R = T*V)

+A robust risk management program would also include some quantitative features to make sure senior management and business executives understands the financial costs associated with some of the identified risks.
+Nothing has to be too precise or too detailed, having numbers in the right ballpark and being able to evidence why you chose them is well more than enough.

 ## :gun: Audit & Compliance

+Once you know what your direction is and you know what to focus on, how do you know you're on track?
+There's two ways:
+* Auditing allows you to know if the controls you chose and your security programme is working effectively
+* Compliance is how close are you to the baseline either set by yourself or by a 3rd party body (ISO, AICPA, insert acronyms)

+Often hated (often for good reasons), audit and compliance folks have to be annoying by nature.
+They assess how things you said you'd do are actually done in the real world.
+More often than not, things are either not done as they should or not done at all.
+Probably because no one has read the policies you took six months to write!

 # :books: Books